andypiper/stackypi-style/notes.md

 Conclusion - *StackyPi has 8 megabytes (8 MB) of flash*.

+### Firmware

+Boards have apparently been shipped with differing builds of MicroPython (1.15 and 1.17 are known)

 ## Reviews and write-ups

 - [Review on Tom's Hardware](https://www.tomshardware.com/reviews/sb-components-stackypi)
 - [YouTube Review](https://www.youtube.com/watch?v=6nFzbBchgRI)

+## Useful MicroPython drivers

 ## Supported HATs